MichaelGrupp/evo/README.md

 **ROS (optional)**

 All ROS-related features like reading bagfiles require a ROS installation, see [here](http://www.ros.org/).
-We tested this package with ROS Noetic, Melodic, Kinetic and Indigo.
+We are testing this package with ROS Noetic.
+Previous versions (`<= 1.12.0`) work with Melodic, Kinetic and Indigo.

 ---